7. Troubleshooting Guide - MPPT

 Incorrect charge voltage settings.

-Applying equalisation while the battery is not suitable for equalisation.
+Applying equalization while the battery is not suitable for equalization.

 High current and undersized batteries.